Goose and Barley Soup

 3Cooking Instructions

-3. Barley Cooking: Cook barley separately until tender
+3. Barley Cooking: Cook the barley separately in salted water until tender.
+This takes about 45 minutes.

-4. Vegetable Prep: Sauté fresh vegetables until softened
+4. Vegetable Prep: Sauté fresh diced carrots, celery, and onion until softened and fragrant, about 5-7 minutes.

 Essential Temperature Guidelines